 In 2006, the Board of Directors adopted the Chemed Corporation Senior Executive Severance Policy (as amended, supplemented or otherwise modified as of the date hereof, the "Senior Executive Severance Policy") and the Chemed Corporation Change in Control Severance Plan (as amended, supplemented or otherwise modified as of the date hereof, the "Change in Control Plan"), which were intended to replace most of the existing employment agreements entered into by the Company.
-Accordingly, rather than enter into new employment agreements with Company executives, including Messrs.
-Lee and Tucker, whose employment agreements had expired or were about to expire, such executives' severance and change in control benefits are now governed by the Senior Executive Severance Policy and the Change in Control Plan.
+Accordingly, certain Company executives, including Messrs.
+Westfall, Lee and Tucker, are now governed by the Senior Executive Severance Policy and the Change in Control Plan.
 Messrs.
-McNamara, Williams and O'Toole are not covered by the Senior Executive Severance Policy, but are covered by the Change in Control Plan.
+McNamara and Williams are not covered by the Senior Executive Severance Policy, but are covered by the Change in Control Plan.
 However, in the event of a change in control of the Company, Messrs.
-McNamara, Williams and O'Toole would not receive benefits under both their employment agreements and the Change in Control Plan.
+McNamara and Williams would not receive benefits under both their employment agreements and the Change in Control Plan.
 With the shift from individual employment agreements to general severance and change in control plans, the Compensation Committee intended to reduce total payouts to executives upon termination and move the Company's executive severance arrangements more in line with market practices.